CSIS-iLab/health-commission/_drafts/drc-ebola-news-6-13-19.md

 <i>[Al Jazeera<i/>{:class=”icon-external-link”}](https://www.aljazeera.com/news/2019/06/uganda-bans-public-gatherings-kasese-district-ebola-fears-190613061114340.html){:target=”_blank”}{:rel=”noopener”}

-_Al Jazeera, 6/13/19_
+_6/13/19_

 A Ugandan Health Ministry spokesman confirmed the move on Thursday hours after officials declared that a **50-year-old Congolese woman had become the second patient to die of the disease in Uganda**; her grandson was the first confirmed Ebola death in Uganda, and the boy's 3-year-old brother is also infected and is currently undergoing treatment.
 Ugandan Health Minister Jane Ruth Aceng said as of Thursday afternoon there was **"no confirmed case" of the Ebola virus in the country after DRC officials successfully repatriated five infected people** earlier in the day.
 Three people suspected to have contracted the disease are being treated in isolation at the Kasese district's Bwera Ebola Treatment Unit, Aceng added, while health workers were establishing contact with 27 people believed to have come into contact with the two deceased.

 ## CDC Activates Emergency Operations for Ebola Outbreak in Eastern DRC

 <i>[CDC Newsroom<i/>{:class=”icon-external-link”}](https://www.cdc.gov/media/releases/2019/p0612-ebola-operations-center.html){:target=”_blank”}{:rel=”noopener”}

-_CDC Newsroom, 6/12/19_
+_6/12/19_

 In a press release, CDC confirms that the three travel-associated cases in Uganda this week further emphasizes the ongoing threat of this outbreak and are working with the USAID Disaster Assistance Response Team (DART) on the ground in the DRC and the American Embassy in Kinshasa to support the Congolese and international response.
 CDC’s activation of the EOC at Level 3, the lowest level of activation, **allows the agency to provide increased operational support for the response to meet the outbreak’s evolving challenges**.
 The risk of global spread of Ebola remains low.
 Activation of the CDC EOC does not mean that the threat of Ebola to the United States has increased or that changes are being made to CDC’s outbreak-related guidance.

 ## Rwanda on alert as three Ebola cases are confirmed in Uganda

 <i>[New Times<i/>{:class=”icon-external-link”}](https://www.newtimes.co.rw/news/rwanda-alert-ebola-uganda){:target=”_blank”}{:rel=”noopener”}